MobilizeNet/SQLServerSSIS_and_SSRS_Samples/README.md

 ### Problems with Snowflake script login

 If you're encountering errors logging in to Snowflake using the script you could also run the `AdventureWorksLabsObjectsSnowflake.sql` manually on Snowflake Console.
-Just make sure that the `PUT` operations are pointing to the correct local path.
+Just make sure that to remove the `PUT` operations from the script and upload the data manually after creating the database and tables, by following these steps:

+1. Go to `Databases > AdventureWorks > Tables`.
+2. Choose the table you want to upload.
+3. Click on Load Tables.
+4. Select the Warehouse.
+5. Look for the file for each table.
+The files are named the same as the tables so upload accordingly.
+6. Choose the `ADVENTUREWORKS_CSV` format.
+7. Click `Load` and wait for the data to upload.